MacroEconometrician/Elizabeth-Saint-Wonder/README.md

 Hello, Welcome to my Econometrics portfolio.
-This code repository serves as a central portfolio of my applied econometrics, Machine Learning, and deep learning economic projects targetted at distilling complex economic data for insightful decision-making.
+This code repository serves as a central portfolio of my applied econometrics, Machine Learning, and deep learning economic projects targeted at distilling complex economic data for insightful decision-making.
 --
 Projects:
 1. Econometrics Fundamentals: A python code, explaining the concepts of the GUASS MARKOV assumptions